 How To Do Acrylic Pouring

 Acrylic pouring painting is the art of using fluid acrylics to pour onto a canvas (or other surface) to create unique abstract effects.
 The actual process of doing pour painting is mesmerizing and quite addicting!

-In this tutorial I will guide you through how to set up your very first acrylic pour painting.
+In this tutorial I will guide you through how to do acrylic pouring!
 I will walk you through how to pre-mix your acrylics to make them into fluid paints as well as how to achieve those really cool “cells” you seen in acrylic pour paintings.

 You will also get some information about how to select colors for your acrylic pours.
 I think selecting colors is an important part of the creative process that takes place because you really have to think about how colors look together.